 The decisions you make now can have lasting consequences for your criminal record, and your future.
 It might not seem like it right now, but you have several options on how to proceed.

 Whether you’re in Municipal Court or Superior Court, your rights are important.
-Let the experienced drug offense lawyers at Aydelotte & Scardella Law LLC help you protect them.
+Let an experienced Camden County drug crime lawyer from Aydelotte & Scardella Law LLC help you protect them.

 Frequently Asked Questions About Drugs Crimes in New Jersey